Friday 2 May - Sunday 4 May 2025

 Accessibility

-Building on suggestion identified in our accessibility audit and from customer feedback as last years event, the following measures are in place to assist customers with access needs at the festival:
+Little Wander is committed to continually improving accessibility at all our events and the following measures are in place to assist customers with access needs at the festival:

 Dedicated Accessibility Email